hypothe/AI4RO2_E/script/README.md

 ```
 python3 correlation.py
 ```
-This script is the one that can be used to train a collection of Linear Regression models; two models are trained for each pair of [hw, gw], one learning to predict the solution's "Duration" and one the "Search Time" that the planner will take to find it.
+This script is the one that can be used to train a collection of Linear Regression models; two models are trained for each pair of [hw, gw], one learning model to predict the solution's "Duration" and one the "Search Time" that the planner will take to find it.
 The dictionary of models is saved in a pickle file, `regr_model.pkl` under the folder `lib`, and is accessed by `run.py` when the flag `-M` is passed to it.
-Notice that, actually, what the model learns are the logarithms of such two metrics, a relation that was decided after inspecting the data trends for multiple runs (which can be plotted with an appropriate flag)
+It is woth to nota that the model is trained on the logarithms of such two metrics.
+This relation has been defined after inspecting the data trends for multiple runs (which can be displayed with an appropriate flag).

-Here the cmd parameters can be used to:
+Here the command parameters that can be used:
-- pass the path and name of the csv to read data from
+- *-c* : cpass the path and name of the csv to read data from
-- toggle the plotting of the figures demonstrating the correlation between some of the problem's features
-- save such plots as pdf files
-- specify for which h,g values to plot data (default is [1.0, 1.0])
+- *-d* : a couple of heuristic and greadinet weights (default is [1.0, 1.0])
+- *-g* : to vilualize the output metrics
-- plots can be set to 3D view instead of the default 2D+color
+- *-p* : to vislualize the correlation matrix of the outputs
-- LaTeX style can be adopted in those graphs (requires `sudo apt-get install texlive-full`)
+- *-x* : LaTeX style can be adopted in those graphs (requires `sudo apt-get install texlive-full`)
+- *-s* : save the plots in pdf files

 ### test_data.py